QoifoQ/WIT/README.md

 ## Example

-This is a example 1 show in section 2.2 of our article.
+The following is example 1 considered in section 2.2 of our article.

 ```{r example}
 rm(list = ls())